-It was Valentine's Day, "long ago and in a galaxy far away" (actually, I was in college).
+It was Valentine's Day, "long ago and in a galaxy far away" - back in college.
 The day I risked it all to get the girl I loved.

 I couldn't understand why this vivacious brunette named Karen couldn't see how awesome I was.
-(I've since figured out why - I wasn't anywhere near as awesome as I thought I was.)
+I've since figured out why, since I wasn't anywhere near as awesome as I thought I was.
 Knowing if I pushed it, I'd ruin it, I had settled for what we agreed was a "brother-sister relationship."
 Well, she had settled.